Stypox/quadermas/README.md

 - Download a document by just tapping on it: an Android notification will show up.
 When the download has finished the notification can be clicked to view the downloaded document.

 ## Timetable
-- See the timetable for specific days.
+- See the timetable for a particular day, selectable with dedicated buttons.